-Jill Salvino is an accomplished commercial director and storyteller who has collected over 200 industry awards, including an Emmy, and directed hundreds of commercials and long-form content.
+Jill Salvino is an accomplished commercial director and storyteller who has collected over 200 industry awards, including an Emmy and directed hundreds of commercials and long-form content.

 After achieving a successful career in advertising and commercial film directing, Ms. Salvino jumped the fence and began writing and directing for film.
-Her recent feature LGBT Documentary debut Between the Shades put faces to the letters and examined the immense power of labels and the transcendence of love.
+Her recent feature LGBT Documentary debut, Between the Shades, put faces to the letters and examined the immense power of labels and the transcendence of love.

 The film was honored at dozens of film festivals and was distributed by Passion River Films.
 It can currently be streamed on iTunes, Google, and Amazon and is presently licensed in over 300 schools, libraries, and on Kanopy educational screening service in perpetuity.

 Jill has also directed four film shorts: Taking it for Granted (Best Drama, NYC’s Downtown Film Festival); The Sonnet Project #74 & #153, presented by the New York Shakespeare Exchange; and Lies People Tell (chosen by the New York Women in Film and Television as one of their Top Short Films of the Year).
-Jill is a member of Promax, long-standing chair of the Telly Silver Counsel, and a member of The National Academy of Television Arts & Sciences and New York Women in Film and Television.
+Jill is a member of Promax, a long-standing chair of the Telly Silver Counsel, and a member of The National Academy of Television Arts & Sciences and New York Women in Film and Television.

 Matt Seigel – Cinematographer

-Clio Award® winning director of photography Matt Siegel designs, composes, and lights for commercials, feature films, and documentaries.
+Clio Award® winning director of photography Matt Siegel designs & composes, and lights for commercials, feature films, and documentaries.
 As a feature film camera operator, he has worked on The Matrix: Reloaded, Master and Commander, and Mr. and Mrs. Smith.
 Matt has extensive industry experience as a 2nd Unit DP and Camera Operator on episodic television, including the WB series Everwood, the CBS drama Joan of Arcadia, the Jerry Bruckheimer series Just Legal, and the CBS series The Mentalist.

-His commercial clients include Google, Toyota, Ford, SONY, Audi, MasterCard, Microsoft, and Coca-Cola, with multi-platform branding campaigns filmed for Bayer, Honda, CVS, Timberland, The Smithsonian Institute, and the US Army.
+His commercial clients include Google, Toyota, Ford, SONY, Audi, MasterCard, Microsoft, and Coca-Cola, with multi-platform branding campaigns filmed for Bayer, Honda, CVS, Timberland, and The Smithsonian Institute, and the US Army.
 His work has won international recognition, including ADDY, TELE, Cannes’ Golden Lion, and Cable ACE awards.